Centurionactionx/ics3/Notes/Science/Cellular Differentiation.md

 - Eg. Unfertilized egg

 Zygotes immediately develop.
 It is called `cleavage`.
 - Each development is called blastomeres.
+More than 1 zygote = blastomeres.
+2 blastomeres -> 4 blastomeres > morula
 - Gets to 8 cells or more, called `morula`.
 - After `morula` is `blastula` which is has a hollow mass inside.
 - In humans, `blastula` develops into a `blastocyst`.
 Blastocyst has cells on one side